ruochenlrc/d2mr-assessment-ruochenlrc/06_r-programming/01_hello-world/assessment_graded_mian.md

 From Mian:
 - Good job!
 Just in case you might have missed a few other sections: please pay attention to sections Additional information, Unassessed objectives evaluation, Off-the-syllabus skills evaluation, and Reflection.
 Neglect if it does not apply.

+ND: Great work!
+Nice job with the functions within functions.